wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/sync-actions/includes/1-introduction.md

 ## Prerequisites

 - Basic familiarity with the WinAutomation console and process designer.
-- Basic familiarity with Process development and variables.
+- Basic familiarity with process development and variables.